Helping millions of people navigate the world of technology.

 How to Enable Hibernate Mode on Windows 11

-To use Windows 11’s hibernate mode, you must first enable the feature on your computer.
-Thankfully, it’s quite easy to enable the mode.
+To use Windows 11’s hibernate mode, you must enable it on your computer.
+Here’s how to do it.

 Step 1: Right-click on the Start icon and select Terminal (Admin) from the list.